mikeruk/HttpWebClientService/README.md

-               END of experiment to customize the RestClient -  4.
+               END of experiment to customize the WebClient -  4.
 Custom Error Decoding & Mapping to Exceptions